MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cfiledialog-class.md

 ### <a name="parameters"></a>Parametreler
  *dwIDCtl*
- Ekleme seçeneği düğmesi grubunun kimliği.
+ Eklemek için seçenek düğmesi grubunun kimliği.

 ### <a name="remarks"></a>Açıklamalar